AlexVipond/jennifervipond.github.io/_posts/2018-03-02-announcing-my-candidacy.md

   - real-life-experience
 excerpt: A transcript of my speech from the night I officially announced my candidacy
 ---
+_The following post is a transcript of my speech from the night I officially announced my candidacy._

 Hello and welcome!

 Thank you all for coming tonight.
 I have been overwhelmed by the support I have received over the past few months.
 The more people I talked to, and many of those people are in this room tonight, the more empowered I became to step up and make a difference